-Basic indicators Secondary indicators 1.1 Knowledge of management theory.
-1.2 Knowledge and experience in applying theoretical managemen methods in practice.
+Comp e of experts in the field of production management Basic indicators Secondary indicators 1.1 Knowledge of management theory.
+1.2 Knowledge and experience in applying theoretical management methods in practice.
 1.3 Ability to properly select appropriate process monitoring tools.
-1.4 Ability to report to a senior manager on standard production problem encountered and ability to analyze and explain problems.
+1.4 Ability to report to a senior manager on standard production problems encountered and ability to analyze and explain problems.
 1.5 Ability to make management decisions based on facts.
 1.6 Ability to identify potential risks.
 1.7 Independence and objectivity in making decisions related to direct responsibilities.
 1.8 Ability for multidisciplinary comprehensive analysis.
 1.9 Ability to combine theoretical knowledge with production practice.
 1.10 Proper use of production equipment and resources.
 1. Professional skills 1.11 Ability to standardize basic operations.
 1.12 Ability to handle heavy loads.
 1.13 Ability to perform independent analysis in special circumstances (difficult cases).
 1.14 Possession of skills and knowledge of basic technologies.
 1.15 Ability to predict the results of its decisions, risks, benefits and the expected effect of various actions aimed at a specific goal.
 1.16 Skills in using professional terminology, developing and discussing production plans, cost estimates, time requirements and responsibilities 1.17 Ability to deal with crisis situations.
-1.18 Using management methods and techniques to deal with curren problems and their consequences.
-1.19 Ability to identify the psychological and social factors of the work environment and the ability to properly deal with the adverse effects of psychological and behavioral factors.
-2. Prevention of 2.1 Identification and timely response and reporting of problematic situations production risks 2.2 Ability to take preventive action. production risks 2.3 Understanding of their responsibilities and ability to cooperate wire other functional areas of management.
+1.18 Using management methods and techniques to deal with currer problems and their consequences.
+1.19 Ability to identify the psychological and social factors of the word environment and the ability to properly deal with the adverse effects of psychological and behavioral factors.
+2. Prevention of 2.1 Identification and timely response and reporting of problematic situations production risks 2.2 Ability to take preventive action. production risks 2.3 Understanding of their responsibilities and ability to cooperate with other functional areas of management.